Tanyabatra541/Image_Processing_App/USEME.md

 7. Any percentages should lie between 0 and 100.
 8. The b, m and w values of level adjust should lie between 0 and 255.
 9. Open the terminal in the res folder.
+10. The image path should be enclosed within single quotes.